A gun’s report rattles my loose windowpane. I turn to look.

 I know I had better not.
 It’s 1935 and Chicago groans with crime and hunger.
 The homeless and desperate crowd every alley.
 We all know with our dry lips, idle hands, and empty pockets that one of these days something has to change.
 But not today.
 Not because of me.
-Every sunrise I watch the desperate denizens of hooverville dance between needs – food, shelter, family – spinning about each other in quick steps like tongues of flame built on top of the white-hot coals of not wanting to die.
-Every night another one climbs to the track above to step in front of a train, or burns out in a flash of knives or broken bottles.
-Today it’ll be the unseasonal chill that loosens a few clutching fingers from the bottom rung, after which remains only the six foot drop into the grave.
+Every sunrise I watch the desperate denizens of Hooverville dance between needs—food, shelter, family—spinning about each other in quick steps like tongues of flame on the white-hot coals of not wanting to die.
+Every night another one climbs to the track above to step in front of a train or burns out in a flash of knives or broken bottles.
+Today it’ll be the unseasonal chill that loosens a few clutching fingers from the bottom rung after which remains only the six-foot drop into the grave.

 My mother’s typewriter waits by the window.
 In frustration, I put a page behind the scroll, remove it, and then put it back.

 She disappeared like a daydream.
-I’m half inclined to disbelieve my own eyes, and that gets my heart pumping.
+I’m half-inclined to disbelieve my own eyes, and that gets my heart pumping.
 I think when something magic appears, fear is normal.
 Hesitation is normal.
-I’m not normal.

 To hell with it.

-I get dressed: grey wool suit slacks and a button down shirt, both found half under the bed.
+I get dressed: grey wool suit slacks and a button-down shirt, both found half-under the bed.
 My one tie is a strip of shredded black with a knot I’ve never undone.
-My jacket is brown leather thick enough to stop a .22, with deep pockets.
-There’s room in the pockets for my keys, handkerchief, nearly empty wallet, my thermos of cold coffee, a pencil, and after a moment’s hesitation, a few pages of typewriter paper folded into a crude notepad.
+My jacket is brown leather, thick enough to stop a .22, with deep pockets.
+There’s room in the pockets for my keys, handkerchief, nearly empty wallet, thermos of cold coffee, a pencil, and after a moment’s hesitation, a few pages of typewriter paper folded into a crude notepad.

 The window is empty.
 I’ve got nothing left to give.
 The page is as blank as a grave.

 43 North Ziegemeire.
-Industrial canals are not my favorite places – this one smells of oil, dead fish, and sewage.
+Industrial canals are not my favorite places—this one smells of oil, dead fish, and sewage.
 A cat stands up atop a derelict shipping crate by the water’s edge.
-Yellow eyes flash as it leaps from the crate to land with a crash, upsetting a trash can and spicing the fish and mud stink off the canal with a pinch of garbage.
+Yellow eyes flash as it leaps from the crate to land with a crash, upsetting a trash can and spicing the fish and mud stink with a pinch of garbage.

 Warehouse 43 crouches right on the canal’s edge.
-The last in a row of many near identical ramshackle arrays of cracked brick, weathered soft-wood, and roofing tar.
-This one is special only in that it has water on two sides: the canal behind, and a rain filled ditch to one side.
+It’s last in a row of many near-identical ramshackle arrays of cracked brick, weathered softwood, and roofing tar.
+This one is special only in that it has water on two sides: the canal behind and a rain-filled ditch to one side.
 The ditch looks like an abandoned attempt to expand the canal.
-Number 43 has a loading gate facing the street in the front, probably a barge dock in the back, and from my spot in the shadows across the street I can see the outline of a small door on the rain-ditch side, midway between the street and the canal.
+Number 43 has a loading gate facing the street in the front, probably a barge dock in the back, and from my spot in the shadows across the street, I can see the outline of a small door on the rain-ditch side, midway between the street and the canal.

 I miss my gun.
 I can almost feel its weight in my pocket.
 One kilogram of steel, brass, and gunpowder, properly arranged, can make a mighty fine friend in a dark alley.
 I don’t even have a knife.